metno/lard/ansible/roles/recovery/README.md

 ## Recovery using a dump
 The task for recovery should be able to be used for this.
-See the file restore_on_staging.yml and modify as needed for other environments.
+See the file restore_on_staging.yml, and modify as needed to restore on a different VM.
-Need to pass in the filename for the most recent dump as a variable.
-Look on s3 to find this.
+Need to pass in the filename for the most recent dump as a variable, look on s3 to find this.
+Also need to pass in the name of the database you are restoring it to, this will be used to start a tmux session so you can see the progress / time taken for the dump to be restored.

+`ansible-playbook -v -i inventory.yml -e recovery_filename=lard_20250520095212.dump -e recovery_database=lard restore_on_staging.yml --ask-vault-pass`
+`ansible-playbook -v -i inventory.yml -e recovery_filename=lard_restricted_20250520095247.dump -e recovery_database=lard_restricted restore_on_staging.yml --ask-vault-pass`

 ## Recovery using a basebackup
 https://www.postgresql.org/docs/current/continuous-archiving.html#BACKUP-PITR-RECOVERY